The past week in Pennsylvania gaming news marks a progression in the return to normalcy.

 A raft of recent stories — in the New York Times, Yahoo Finance, Bloomberg, MarketWatch and others — followed a PlayPennsylvania piece from late April about the stock market and the Barstool Effect, as well as Portnoy, the online sports blog and podcast site’s founder.

 So, PlayPA dipped back in and reported on Portnoy’s latest stock antics.
-Those antics include talking up Penn stock — he owns a chunk of the gaming company now — as well as other gaming stocks, including two that do business with Penn.
+Those antics include talking up Penn stock — he owns a chunk of the gaming company now — as well as other gambling stocks, including two that do business with Penn.

 PA-based Penn National plans an entry into sports betting via the Barstool brand by year’s end.